Indoor Trainers – Smart Trainers

 - Tacx Vortex smart trainer, budget smart trainer

 Tacx, Stages, and a few other companies are introducing self-contained Smart Bikes in 2020 and they're pretty exciting.
 After years of having a bike mounted to a trainer and using it almost daily, they decided to just make a full unit that had all the same features and more, with full adjustability for all sizes of riders.
-Early demos on these are promising, and deliveries will start happening in Autumn 2020.
+Early demos on these are promising, and we've started taking deliveries as of May 2020.

 What is direct drive?